mykobob/blog/_posts/2016-2-6-Recovering.md

 ## What's in my way?

-Collatz and the changing of the project specs was in my way, but that is over with.
+Collatz and the changing of the project specs were in my way, but that is over with.
 In continuation of my struggles with the quizzes, I once again haven't been performing well on them.
 Though my scores haven't improved, my confidence going into the quizzes have been a lot higher than before.
 This is mainly because I have been doing my readings.

 ## What will I do next week?